-During the upgrade, the UI will be unavailable, and you should wait until completion before continuing to interact with it.
-When the upgrade completes, you’ll see a notification that a newer version of the UI is available and a browser refresh is required to see the latest UI.
+During the upgrade, the UI is unavailable, so wait until the upgrade is complete before trying to use the UI.
+When the upgrade completes, a notification alerts you that a newer version of the UI is available, and you can see the new UI after you refresh your browser.

 Use the CLI to perform an upgrade

 To upgrade from the CLI, log into a UCP manager node using ssh, and run: